felix-berlin/matomo-backup-restore/README.md

 ---

-Here is an Example:
+Here is an example:

 ```$ ./matomo_backup.sh /path/to/my/backup-folder /path/to/matomo```

-## Tested shared hostings
+## Tested shared hosting's

 - [x] Mittwald - Webhosting XL 11.0 - SSD

+## Roadmap

+- [ ] A script to automatic restore a backup file
+- [ ] Finding a more secure solution to store database credentials